Houston vs. Dayton College Basketball Predictions & Picks - November 19

 Houston Performance Insights

-- The Cougars average 77.2 points per game (167th in college basketball) while allowing 48.8 per contest (second in college basketball).
+- The Cougars average 77.2 points per game (164th in college basketball) while giving up 48.8 per outing (second in college basketball).
 They have a +142 scoring differential overall and outscore opponents by 28.4 points per game.

-- Houston pulls down 39.2 rebounds per game (63rd in college basketball) while allowing 29.6 per contest to its opponents.
-It outrebounds opponents by 9.6 boards per game.
+- Houston ranks 57th in the country at 39.2 rebounds per game.
+That's 9.6 more than the 29.6 its opponents average.

-- The Cougars record 102.3 points per 100 possessions (87th in college basketball), while allowing 64.6 points per 100 possessions (third in college basketball).
+- The Cougars average 102.3 points per 100 possessions on offense (81st in college basketball), and give up 64.6 points per 100 possessions (third in college basketball).

-- Houston wins the turnover battle by 8.2 per game, committing nine (37th in college basketball) while its opponents average 17.2.
+- Houston has had fewer turnovers than its opponents this season, committing nine per game (35th in college basketball play) while forcing 17.2 (26th in college basketball).

+- Dayton averaged 68.6 points per game last season (259th-ranked in college basketball), but it really shined defensively, surrendering just 61 points per contest (ninth-best).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.